 • Confinement in a mental hospital.

-If you are alleging your spouse is at fault, you must provide evidence at the hearing of that alleged fault.
-Proving that your spouse is at fault may result in greater benefits to you, including being awarded a larger portion of the community property or spousal support.
+If you are alleging your spouse is at fault, you must provide evidence in court to support the alleged fault.
+Proving that your spouse is at fault may result in greater benefits to you, including being awarded a larger portion of the community estate.

 If you are considering filing an at-fault divorce, consult an attorney to ensure you understand your rights and the strength of your case.